ghkhashayar/docs/docs/install.md

 ### elfinder
 [Elfinder](https://github.com/Studio-42/elFinder) file manager.

-* enabled: Should filemanager availble in sidebar
+* enabled: Should file manager be available in sidebar
-* disks: Array of [disks](https://laravel.com/docs/filesystem) that should be availble in filemanager.
+* disks: Array of [disks](https://laravel.com/docs/filesystem) that should be available in the file manager.
 ```php
 'disks' => [
     'public' => 'Uploads',